 We are a clinical-stage biopharmaceutical company focused on developing a portfolio of internallydiscovered, selective fatty acid synthase (FASN) inhibitors for the treatment of several diseases that result from the overproduction of the fatty acid, palmitate.
-Based on our clinical and preclinical data, we believe that our wholly-owned pipeline of oral FASN inhibitors has the potential to offer effective treatments for indications in several therapeutic areas of high unmet medical need including liver diseases and cancers.
+Based on our clinical and preclinical data, we believe that our wholly-owned pipeline of oral FASN inhibitors has the potential to offer treatments for indications in several therapeutic areas of high unmet medical need including liver diseases and cancers.
 TVB-2640, an oral, once-daily pill, is our lead drug candidate that we selected from more than 1,200 compounds in our library of FASN inhibitors and has been studied in over 260 subjects, including healthy volunteers and patients with non-alcoholic steatohepatitis (NASH) or cancer.
 In our FASCINATE-1 Phase 2a clinical trial, TVB-2640 demonstrated statistically significant improvements across steatosis, inflammation/lipotoxicity, fibrosis and metabolic biomarkers important in NASH, and was well-tolerated.
-We believe that these attributes will allow us to treat a broad range of patients in this multifactorial disease.
+We believe that these attributes provide TVB-2640 the potential to treat a broad range of patients in this multifactorial disease.
 In the second quarter of 2021, we plan to initiate enrollment of our FASCINATE-2 Phase 2b clinical trial in NASH patients with moderate to advanced fibrosis to evaluate the impact of TB-2640 on disease improvement by assessing liver biopsies after 52 weeks of treatment.
 We also plan to conduct an interim analysis after a portion of the patients complete 26 weeks of treatment.
 Within oncology, in the second half of 2021, we plan to initiate a randomized, controlled Phase 2 clinical trial for glioblastoma multiforme (GBM) and a Phase 1b/2 basket clinical trial in several solid tumors where FASN inhibition may have promising utility.
 In addition, we plan to advance our second FASN inhibitor, TVB-3567, into a first-inhuman clinical trial in the second half of 2021.

-We are developing TVB-2640 as an oral, once-daily, potential first-in-class selective FASN inhibitor for the treatment of NASH, an aggressive form of non-alcoholic fatty liver disease (NAFLD).
+We are developing TVB-2640 as an oral, once-daily, selective FASN inhibitor for the treatment of NASH, an aggressive form of non-alcoholic fatty liver disease (NAFLD).
 In patients with NASH, increased FASN-mediated palmitate synthesis in the liver drives three key features of the disease: excess accumulation of liver fat, inflammation and fibrosis.
 In our FASCINATE-1 Phase 2a clinical trial, TVB-2640 demonstrated a statistically significant relative reduction of liver fat of 28.1% in patients treated with 50mg over 12 weeks, compared to a 4.5% relative increase observed with patients in the placebo group as measured by magnetic resonance imaging-proton density fat fraction (MRI-PDFF).
 A statistically significant 61% of patients treated with 50mg of TVB-2640 achieved a ≥30% relative reduction of liver fat.
 Additionally, TVB-2640 demonstrated statistically significant improvement across steatosis, inflammation/lipotoxicity, fibrosis and metabolic biomarkers important in NASH and was well-tolerated.
-In the second quarter of 2021, we plan to initiate enrollment of our FASCINATE-2 Phase 2b trial in NASH patients with moderate to advanced fibrosis to evaluate disease improvement by assessing liver biopsies after 52 weeks of treatment.
+In the second quarter of 2021, we plan to enroll an open-label cohort in the FASCINATE-1 Phase 2a clinical trial to assess the safety and efficacy of TVB-2640 in patients treated with 75mg for 12 weeks.
+We expect to report data from this cohort in the fourth quarter of 2021.
+In the second quarter of 2021, we also plan to initiate enrollment of our FASCINATE-2 Phase 2b trial in NASH patients with moderate to advanced fibrosis to evaluate disease improvement by assessing liver biopsies after 52 weeks of treatment.
 We will also measure liver fat, assessed using MRI-PDFF and other serum biomarkers will be measured in an interim analysis after a portion of patients complete 26 weeks of treatment.